-Maxthon is a basic web browser that doesn't make our cut for the best web browsers.
+Maxthon is a basic web browser, but it still makes the cut for our best web browsers list.
 However, it includes standard features found in popular browsers like Mozilla Firefox and Google Chrome – for example, tabbed browsing and bookmarks.
 In addition, Maxthon has tools and features that set it apart from other web browsers.

 Your browser settings sync across all the devices you use Maxthon on.
 You can also drag and drop images, links and text from webpages into chat, text and email messages to send to your contacts.
 The browser auto fills URLs for sites you previously visited when you start typing them into the navigation bar.
 It also auto fills forms online with personal information you’ve entered before.
 However, if you prefer Maxthon not save your personal information, you can choose to have the browser delete it after you enter it from the security settings.

 Maxthon’s default security settings aren’t strong enough to protect you from malware or phishing schemes.
 While the browser warned us of several dangerous sites and blocked us from accessing them, we were still able to visit several phishing sites that were disguised to look like legitimate sites for PayPal and Facebook.
 It also allowed several malware files, including Trojans and ransomware, to download and infect our test computers.
-We strongly suggest adjusting Maxthon’s security settings and installing a third-party antivirus program that can stop these threats before they hit your system.
+We strongly suggest adjusting Maxthon’s security settings and installing a third-party antivirus software that can stop these threats before they hit your system.
 Maxthon also has parental controls.

 This browser is based on Internet Explorer, so if you’re accustomed to Explorer’s layout, you’ll have no problem finding your way around.
 All the buttons are clearly labeled, and you can fully customize the browser to be as simple or complex as you want.
 Most of us have upgraded to Microsoft Edge now, though.